tonikarttunen/LocationAwareAppProject/README.md

 ### Building and Running the App

-Choose a build scheme by clicking the Scheme dropdown menu on Xcode's toolbar (see the image below.
+Choose a build scheme by clicking the Scheme dropdown menu on Xcode's toolbar (see the image below).
 You have three options: Foursquare, Google and Apple.

 ![Figure 1.
 Choosing a build scheme.](/DocumentationImages/BuildSchemeSettings.png "Figure 1.
 Choosing a build scheme.")